zino-hofmann/graphql-flutter/README.md

 - Renamed `GraphqlConsumer` to `GraphQLConsumer`
 - Renamed `GQLError` to `GraphQLError`

 We changed the way the client handles requests, it now uses a `Link` to execute queries rather then depend on the http package.
-We've currently only implplemented the `HttpLink`, just drop it in like so:
+We've currently only implemented the `HttpLink`, just drop it in like so:

 ```diff
 void main() {